The XMM-Newton view of the radio loud narrow line Seyfert1 galaxy PMN J0948+0022: Data Reduction

-The LAT data for the source considered for the present analysis cover the period May 15--June 15, 2011.
-The data have been analyzed using the standard \fermi-LAT ScienceTools software package (ver. v9r27p1){\footnote{http://fermi.gsfc.nasa.gov/ssc/data/analysis/software/}} and with the help of the analysis threads and other documentation available at \fermi~ Science Support Center webpages{\footnote{http://fermi.gsfc.nasa.gov/ssc/data/analysis/}}.
+The LAT data for the source considered for the present analysis cover the period February 28--August 28, 2011.
+The data have been analyzed using the standard \fermi-LAT ScienceTools software package (ver. v9r27p1){\footnote{http://fermi.gsfc.nasa.gov/ssc/data/analysis/software/}} and with the help of the analysis threads and other documentation available from the \fermi Science Support Center webpages{\footnote{http://fermi.gsfc.nasa.gov/ssc/data/analysis/}}.
 We have selected only "Diffuse" class events (i.e. the purest gamma-ray events) in the energy range 100 MeV to 300 GeV within 10$^{\circ}$ region of interest (ROI) centered around the source position (RA = $09^h48^m57^s.3$ and Dec = $+00^{\circ}22^{\prime}25^{\prime\prime}.6$) using {\sc gtselect} task.
 In order to avoid background contamination from the bright Earth limb, we have discarded photons arriving from zenith angle greater than $105^{\circ}$.
 We selected only those time intervals during which the events/photons qualify for science analysis using the filter expression (DATA\_QUAL==1 \&\& LAT\_CONFIG==1 \&\& ABS(ROCK\_ANGLE)$<$52) within {\sc gtmktime} task.
 Then the livetime for the source was calculated and exposure map of the source was generated.
 Finally, using Unbinned likelihood analysis tool ({\sc gtlike}), we fitted the source spectrum along with other 21 sources present within the ROI of 10$^o$ centered around PMN J0948+0022 and obtained the flux in the energy band 100 MeV -- 300 GeV.
-For this we created source model file containing model spectra for all these 21 gamma-ray sources visible in the ROI as listed in the 2nd \fermi/LAT catalogue and diffuse emission models of galactic and extragalactic origins.
+For this, we created source model file containing model spectra for all these 21 gamma-ray sources visible in the ROI as listed in the 2nd \fermi/LAT catalogue and diffuse emission models of galactic and extragalactic origins.
 For PMN J0948+0022, we have taken power-law spectrum model.
-We obtained the value of test statistics (TS; detection significance of the source $\approx \sqrt{TS}$) as 32.86 for the whole energy range 100 MeV--300 GeV.
+We obtained the value of power-law index as 2.457 $\pm$ 0.001 with test statistics (TS; detection significance of the source $\approx \sqrt{TS}$) of 399 for the whole energy range 100 MeV--300 GeV.
+The photon flux has been estimated to be 136.32$\pm$0.22 $\times 10^{-9}$ $\rm{photons~cm^{-2}~s^{-1}}$ in energy range 100 MeV--300 GeV.
+The fluxes are also estimated in different energy bands and given in Table~\ref{tab:fermi}.